SUMMARY

 a.
 In identifying point E

 The trace of any planar structure on cylindrical core is an ellipse.
-The long axis of the ellipse defines points E and E I on the core surface, where E points down hole and E I points up hole (see figure 3, above).
-E and E I can be recognised as inflection points (points of maximum curvature) on the trace of the plane.
+The long axis of the ellipse defines points E and on the core surface, where E points down hole and I points up hole (see figure 3, above).
+E and I are recognised as inflection points (points of maximum curvature) on the trace of the plane.
 Where the alpha angle (the acute angle that E-E I makes with the core axis) is low, the resulting intersection ellipse is elongate, with sharp inflection points easily defined by eye.
 However, with increasing alpha angle, the ellipse becomes fatter and tends towards circularity until, at alpha = 90°, the “ellipse” is a circle with no definable axes.
 As alpha increases, inflection points become broader and harder to accurately define and errors in correctly locating point E increase.
-Since measurement of the beta angle is dependent on being able to define point E, high alpha angles lead to significant beta measurement error.
+Since measurement of the beta angle is dependent on being able to define point E, high alpha angles can lead to significant beta measurement error.
 For all alpha angles over 65°, I recommend that a core frame be used to measure structure in core rather than the alpha/beta method.
 But in my experience, very few geologists taking structural measurements in oriented core do this.

 b.
 In the BOH mark placed on the core by the driller.